Bitterne: Education

 Primary schools in the area include the Bitterne's Church of England Primary school, Glenfield Infant School and Beechwood Junior School.

-There are no public sector secondary schools in Bitterne itself but it is well served by the surrounding areas, with Bitterne Park School, Woodlands Community College and Sholing Technology College all within walking distance.
+There are no public sector secondary schools in Bitterne itself but it is well served by the surrounding areas, with Bitterne Park School, Woodlands Community College and Oasis Academy Sholing all within walking distance.
 As well as the sixth form at Bitterne Park School, the nearby Itchen College offers a range of further education courses.